2023 Alaska high-altitude object: Background

-On February 11, another high-altitude object was shot down in the Yukon Territory.
+On February 11, another high-altitude object was shot down in Yukon.

 Detection, description, and flight path

 The unidentified flying object was described as cylindrical, silver, and appearing to float.
 It was detected by U.S. radar at 9 p.m.
 AKST on February 9 and U.S. Northern Command sent an E-3 Sentry AWACS aircraft to track it, supported by inflight refueling.
 Two flypasts were conducted, one on the evening of February 9 and the other on the morning of February 10.
-F-35 fighter jets deployed from Eielson Air Force Base as well as F-22 fighter jets from Joint Base Elmendorf–Richardson (JBER) to make a visual inspection found it was uncrewed.
+F-35 fighter jets from Eielson Air Force Base and F-22 fighter jets from Joint Base Elmendorf–Richardson (JBER) were deployed to make a visual inspection.
+They found that the object was uncrewed.

 A source briefed on the intelligence told CNN that the pilots gave differing accounts of what they had seen.
 Some pilots said that the object "interfered with their sensors" on their aircraft but other pilots did not report this.
 Some pilots said that they could not identify any means of propulsion on the object.
 One U.S. official told CNN that the object did not appear to have any surveillance equipment.